 Showing Up Late

-Prospecting is hard—in fact, between phone calls, emails and more, it takes more than five touch points, on average, to land an initial meeting with your prospects, according to one study.
+Prospecting is hard—in fact, between phone calls, emails and more, it takes more than eight touch points in 2023, on average, to land an initial meeting with your prospects..
 And the same study found that 10% of deals require 11 touches or more.
 That’s a whole lot of effort, and you just might blow it all up if you show up late.

 Don’t believe us?
 Check out these scientific studies showing that when you show up late for a meeting, it actually drives other attendees to look for ways to punish you.
 Does that bode well when you’re trying to build support, overcome objections and get stakeholders in line?
 No, it doesn’t.